 - Performance Anxiety: Piglet in "Un-Valentines Day"

-- Portable Hole: One episode reveals the entrance of Gophur's tunnel home as one of those.
+- Portable Hole: "Bubble Trouble" reveals the entrance of Gopher's tunnel home as one of those.

 - Precision-Guided Boomerang: Used as a Running Gag in the episode "Hunny for a Bunny".
 "DUCK!!"